s-gahlouzi/devops-training/documentation/github-actions.md

 - Split workflows
 - Cache aggressively

----

-## What Actually Differentiates Senior-Level CI/CD Knowledge

-- Design pipelines as **systems**
-- Understand isolation, trust, cost, and failure modes
-- Optimize for **feedback time**, not perfection

----

-Excellent choice.
-This is exactly **senior / staff-level CI/CD thinking**.
-I’ll do this in **two clear parts**, focusing on _design decisions_, not just YAML.

----

-# PART 1: Designing a Production-Grade CI/CD Pipeline
+# Designing a Production-Grade CI/CD Pipeline

 This is **not** a toy pipeline.
 This is how pipelines are designed for real products.